OSMLatam/OSM-Notes-Ingestion/README.md

 These are the external dependencies to make it work.

 * OSM Planet dump, which creates a daily file with all notes and comments.
-  The file is an XML and it weights several hundreds of MB of compressed data.
+  The file is an XML and it weighs several hundreds of MB of compressed data.
 * Overpass to download the current boundaries of the countries and maritimes areas.
-* OSM API which is used to get the most recent notes and its comments.
+* OSM API which is used to get the most recent notes and comments.
   The current API version supported is 0.6.
 * The whole process relies on a PostgreSQL database.
   It uses intensive SQL action to have a good performance when processing the data.

-The external dependencies are almost fixes, however they could be changes from the properties file.
+The external dependencies are almost fixed, however, they could be changes from the properties file.

 These are external libraries: